 Have you ever had one of those days where everything is irritating you, but you can’t explain why?
 No one likes being in these moods, and I’m sure the people around us would agree!

-If you’re someone that likes to munch on highly processed foods, such as lollies and chips, then this could be a reason why.
+If you’re someone that likes to munch on highly processed foods, such as lollies and chips, then this could be a reason why you are feeling irritable.
 Without going into too much detail, carbohydrates (glucose) is our brain and muscles’ preferred source of energy, so our body works super hard to ensure that the amount of glucose in the blood (also known as blood sugar) remains consistent.
 This is so that these organs and our other cells can continue to function at their best all day and every day.

 Because refined carbohydrates are quickly broken down by the body, they can cause our blood sugar levels to temporarily skyrocket.
 This causes the body to release a hormone called insulin, which tells your body’s cells to start absorbing this glucose and return blood sugar levels back to normal.
 As this process of breaking down and absorbing glucose can be quite fast, most people tend to feel hungry just a few hours later and the cycle continues.
 It’s these dramatic ups and downs in blood sugar levels that can explain why we might be our usual selves one minute and then transition into the Hulk the next!